bluerobotics/bluerov-ros-pkg/docs/Usage.md

 # Usage

-Once you have completed [Setup](Setup.md), this guide will show you how to launch the different ROS nodes.
+Once you have completed [Setup](Setup.md), this guide will show you how to configure the software and launch the different ROS nodes.

 ## Safety